-Germany and Pakistan enjoy close and diverse relations.
+Germany and Pakistan have enjoyed close and diverse relations since 1951.
+This year we are celebrating the 70th anniversary of the establishment of diplomatic relations.
 Germany is represented in Pakistan by an embassy in the capital, Islamabad, and a consulate general in the country’s business hub, Karachi.

-Germany is very keen to see democratic and sustainable development in Pakistan and has a great interest in the country playing a constructive role in the region.
-German‑Pakistan development cooperation began in 1955.
-Since then, the German Government has pledged around 3.5 billion euro in project support, of which some 3.1 billion has already been disbursed.
-Development cooperation focuses on support for renewables and climate protection, good governance and business, including vocational training.
-Extensive support is also provided for the health sector.
+Germany is very keen to see democratic and sustainable development in Pakistan and has a great interest in the country playing a constructive role in the region, for example as one of Afghanistan’s immediate neighbours.
+German‑Pakistan development cooperation began in 1961.
+Since then, the German Government has pledged 3.8 billion euro in project support.
+Development cooperation focuses on support for renewables and climate protection, business (including vocational training) and good governance (including healthcare).

 In bilateral trade in 2019, German exports to Pakistan were worth around 1.8 billion euro and imports from Pakistan 1.1 billion euro.
 Pakistan’s main exports to Germany are textiles, leather goods, sports goods, footwear and medical instruments, and its main imports from Germany are machinery, chemical and electrical goods, motor vehicles and iron goods.